 It is not allowed to take pictures, but the people who take care of it decided to make an exception and said to me that I could take a few pictures.
 I am happy to share them with you, also because they describe the place better than my words.
 You can see how rich is the church in terms of art.
-In my opinion is one of the bests of the country, a fixed stop every time I am in Skopje.
+In my opinion is one of the bests in the country, a fixed stop every time I am in Skopje.

-At the end of Macedonia Street, starting from the monument of Alexander The Great, there is the old railway station that stopped to work after the earthquake.
+At the end of Macedonia Street, starting from the monument of Alexander The Great, there is the old railway station that stopped working after the earthquake.
 On the facade, you can see a big clock with the hour of the tragedy.
-Inside the building, restored, there is the Museum of the City of Skopje, with free entrance.
+Inside the building, restored, there is the Museum of the City of Skopje, with a free entrance.
 There are different sections, but the most interesting to me was the archeological part and the reconstruction of the local life before the earthquake.

 Outside and downstairs ancient finds are coming from the different archeological sites of the area.
 Meanwhile, the ground floor conserves objects coming from the former Yugoslavia before the earthquake.
 Visitors can also find the ambients of the houses of that time recreated with all the details.
 It is very interesting.
 In the building are also hosted some expositions and there is a room where to enjoy the videos about the history of Skopje.

 If you want to see more archeological objects you have to visit the National Museum, located on the river.
-Here some pictures about the Museum of the City.
+Here some pictures of the Museum of the City.

 A modern communist building located in the Old Bazaar host the Museum of Macedonia, with a big variety of collections.
 Paintings, frescoes, carpets, and objects coming from different periods and also the guns used during the recent war of Yugoslavia.
 It is a journey into the history of the country.
 If you want to see everything, you should, it is necessary to have some hours to explore the different stages.